James Elston

 3. Gas Supply Problems

-• Check your gas meter to make sure it is not damaged.
-If the meter is frozen, you should thaw it carefully with warm (but not boiling) water or compress it with a hot towel.
+- If it’s frozen, carefully thaw it with warm (not boiling) water or wrap it with a hot towel.

 4. Thermostat Down